hazelgq/Hazel/readme.md

 <img src="https://hazel.gq/wp-content/uploads/2019/07/dialogflow_screenshot-1024x643.png"/>

-The training files and webhooks we used can be found on the dialogflow folder.
+The training files and webhooks we used can be found on the Dialogflow folder.
 The assistant was manually trained to support limited set of scenarios, links and interaction with user was splitted to HTML based responses which are used in the website integration, and to card and other special Google Assistant responses which are used in the Google Integration responses.
 Where more logic needed to be implemented in response we used webhooks which are hosted directly on our Dialogflow account.

 In the following sections we will explain the individual components in further details.